thevxn/helldive-helper/README.md

 ```

 Calling `Object.keys()` on the `weapons.primary` map would therefore return the `LIBERATOR` as the first key.
 We know that this player has selected `LIBERATOR` as their primary weapon.

-Note: As per [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/keys), `Object.keys()` **should** return the keys of an object literal in the order they were added as long as they are string-like keys.
+Note: As per [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/keys), `Object.keys()` returns the keys of an object literal in the order they were added as long as they are string-like keys.

 ## Run Locally